Tailor made African Safaris – Families, groups, solo travel & honeymoons to Africa.

 So you know you want to go on a safari but what now?
-With years of first hand experience working in Africa and selling holidays and adventures there, I’m well placed to help you find the perfect safari … impartial, honest advice!
+With years of first hand experience working in Africa and selling holidays and adventures there, we are well placed to help you find the perfect safari .. contact us for the perfect bespoke safari or honeymoon to Africa – impartial, honest advice!

 Africa truly awakens your senses, there is something earthy and primeval about being in the heart of the bush, listening to every snapping twig or munch of an elephant feeding outside your room ….